fahim-ipsec/IT_Support_Desktop_Support/Automated_PC_Health_Checker/read.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)

 ## 📌 Project Overview
 This is a **Desktop Support Automation Tool** built using PowerShell.
 It checks the health of a Windows PC and generates a detailed report.
-As an aspiring IT Support professional, I built this tool to demonstrate my ability to automate routine system maintenance tasks.
+As an aspiring IT Support professional, I built this tool to automate routine system maintenance tasks.

 ## 🚀 Features
 - ✅ Checks **CPU Usage** with color-coded alerts (Green/Yellow/Red)